Prince Consort Gallery: Exhibitions and events

 As part of the museum's ongoing residency programme, German artist and graphic designer Helmut Völter was invited in 2016 to spend six months working and studying in the museum's nearby photography archives (Rooms 100 and 101), at the conclusion of which time he presented a new work titled The Cabinets.
-Völter used the gallery's in-built features including its mahogany cabinets as part of an immersive installation that combined works from the museum's archives displayed in compositions together with his own writing, photographs, and research.
+Völter used the gallery's in-built features, including its mahogany cabinets, as part of an immersive installation that combined works from the museum's archives displayed in compositions together with his own writing, photographs, and research.
 The exhibition was sponsored in part by the Goethe-Institut.

 In 2019, the V&A staged Behind the Curtain with British artist Francis Hamel, during which he was invited to install a temporary studio and paint in the gallery.
 Hamel worked on portraits of a number of well known personalities in situ, while museum visitors were invited to view his process and engage with the artist.
-Other interventions have included Beatie Wolfe's "series of world-first designs" titled The Art of Music in the Digital Age, and Canadian artist and lighting designer Flynn Talbot's transformation of the space into an immersive installation which he called a Reflection Room (2018 and 2017 respectively).
+Other interventions have included Beatie Wolfe's "series of world-first designs" titled The Art of Music in the Digital Age, and an immersive transformation of the space into an installation by the Canadian artist and lighting designer Flynn Talbot which he called a Reflection Room (2018 and 2017 respectively).

+During the 2019 London Design Festival (LDF), the Sony Design Studio installed an interactive autonomous robotic AI pendulum called Affinity in Autonomy which explored the evolving relationship between technology and humans.
+In 2023 the gallery displayed multi-disciplinary hand-crafted works titled Unstruck Melody by Nirbhai (Nep) Singh Sidhu, made in collaboration with the arts collective Without Shape Without Form.
+In 2024 the V&A hosted the Craft x Tech Tohoku Project, an exploration of how traditional "aesthetic sensibilities embedded in Japanese craft" can be reinterpreted through the lens of contemporary technology.
+The exhibition featured works made by traditional artisans from the Tohoku region of Japan in collaboration with artists and designers including Ini Archibong, Sabine Marcelis, Yoichi Ochiai and Studio Swine amongst others.